NOAA-EMC/global-workflow/docs/source/noaa_csp.rst

    .. code-block:: console

-      cd /contrib/$USER   #you should have a username, and have a directory at /contrib where we save our permanent files. git clone --recursive git@github.com:NOAA-EMC/global-workflow.git global-workflow
+      cd /contrib/$USER   #you should have a username and have a directory at /contrib, where we save our permanent files. git clone --recursive git@github.com:NOAA-EMC/global-workflow.git global-workflow
       #or the develop fork at EPIC:
       git clone --recursive git@github.com:NOAA-EPIC/global-workflow-cloud.git global-workflow-cloud